vinitara/NeuroFit-Rehabilitation-App/README.md

 * Include exercise duration and target area
 * Description of exercise benefits
 * Easy and Simple step-by-step instruction on how to do the exercises
-* Includes voice-to-text description for exercise desciption and instruction
+* Includes _**voice-to-text**_ description for exercise desciption and instruction
 #### Camera View
-* AI Joint detector to check if patient is doing the exercise correctly
+* _**AI Joint detector**_ to check if patient is doing the exercise correctly
 * Includes warning for when patient is doing the exercise incorrectly (ex.lower hand or raise hand)
 * Repitition counter for exercise based on the AI Joint detector
 * Includes coundown timer for exercise and a pause and end button
 ---
 ### Daily Challenge Page
+* Both games includes a simpler version of the game to aid users with different abilities
 #### Memory Game
-*
+* Match the emoji to the cooresponding emoji, with players given a preview before they start the game and the emoji are hidden
+* Helps improve user's short-term memory and cognitive function
 #### 15-Puzzle Game
-*
+* Users are to slide the numbers and order them from 1-15 in a 4x4 grid
+* Helps practice user's problem-solving and planning skills required to solve the puzzle
 ---
 ### Calendar Page
-*
+*  Keeps track of the user's exercises, which can be tracked back for medical analysis
+*  Includes a symptom logging section to keep track of user's symptoms
 ___
 ### Profile Page
-*
+* Includes a database to keep user's information
+* Auto BMI caculator based on user's weight, height and age

 ## App Content